DockYard/ember-in-viewport/README.md

   Default: `0`

   This value determines how accurately the `Component` needs to be within the viewport for it to be considered as entered.
 At `0`, this means that the `Component'`s element must be completely inside of the viewport to be considered as entered.
 For example, if this was set to `50`, the component would have entered the viewport if it's top or bottom was within `50px` from the window.

+## Issues
+The main issue at the moment is with unbinding listeners and clearing the `requestAnimationFrame` recursive cycle.
+This is preventing work on the `viewportSpy` option, which clears all listeners after a `Component` has entered the viewport at least once.

+- [ ] `_unbindListeners()` should clear the instance of the `requestAnimationFrame` recursion (per Object), but still remain performant
+  - Currently, this method does not clear the `requestAnimationFrame` recursion when it is called. `cancelAnimationFrame` requires the `id` returned by the `requestAnimationFrame` method, but storing it in the Ember.Object causes severe memory issues (as it is being updated at 60FPS, or about every 16ms)
+- [ ] `_unbindListeners()` should clear the instance of the event listeners per element
+  - This method clears all event listeners on the `window` and `document` (in reality, there are only 3 listeners regardless of the number of `Components`, because of the way Ember registers event listeners globally), which means if you have >1 `Component` to watch, after one enters the viewport, it unbinds listeners for all other `Components`, whether or not they have entered the viewport.

 ## Installation